Helsinki-NLP/OPUS-translator/README.md

 **There are currently a couple of hardcoded things that you need to change, if you use different models than the ones that are currently on the virtual machine:**

-In `~/translation-demo/templates/index.html` under the select tag on line 7, change the option values and names to correspond with your translation directions.
+In `~/translation-demo/templates/index.html` under the `<select>` tag on line 7, change the option values and names to correspond with your translation directions.

-In `~/translation-demo/translate.py` on line 35 onwards, there are if clauses that tie the translation directions from `index.html` to translation model server ports.Add a clause, where your option value from `index.html` is tied to the port where set serve your translation model with `model_server.py`:
+In `~/translation-demo/translate.py` on line 35 onwards, there are if clauses that tie the translation directions from `index.html` to translation model server ports.
+Add a clause, where your option value from `index.html` is tied to the port where your translation model is served with `model_server.py`:

 ```
 elif direction == <value_from_index.html>: